 Thus, these ovens’ target audience isn’t professionals or people who can or likely want to spend forever putting together a complex piece of machinery.

 This is an exciting category to consider since, in a way, it’s a matter of preference.

-On the one hand, if you plan on taking your pizza oven on the road, you obviously aren’t going to want to schlep around a heavy, massive pizza oven.
+On the one hand, if you plan on taking your pizza oven on the road, you don’t want to schlep around a massive pizza oven.
 Chimneys can also make a pizza oven more cumbersome and harder to pack.

-On the other hand, a larger size means more pizza-baking capacity, and who doesn’t love that?
-That’s one of the most significant selling points of the Ooni Pro, that it features a more extensive interior than many alternatives, thus allowing you to cook bigger pizzas.
+On the other hand, larger size means more pizza-baking capacity, and who doesn’t love that?
+One of the most significant selling points of the Ooni Pro is that it features a more extensive interior than many alternatives, thus allowing you to cook bigger pizzas.

 You’ll, therefore, want to decide what you care more about, power and pizza size or portability, and then try to find an oven that strikes the best balance between the two for your wish list.

 The fuel sources used by your pizza oven can have a huge difference in not just their performance but how long the oven takes to clean, how expensive it is to maintain, and even the taste of your pizza.

 For example, wood-fired and charcoal-burning ovens lend the pizzas baked using them a unique taste that is impossible to replicate via other cooking methods.

 Gas-powered pizza ovens, on the other hand, burn a lot cleaner.
 As a result, they are straightforward to clean because they do not leave behind the same kind of black soot as wood- and charcoal-fired options.